LarsEivind96/Kunstutstilling/README.md

 ## AJAX
 We are using the built-in fetch()-call from the Javascript API to fetch poems from https://poetrydb.org/.
-Every time a user switches the SVG to be displayed, a random poem with 10 lines are fetched asynchronously.
+Every time a user switches to a different SVG on the Home screen, a random poem with 10 lines is fetched asynchronously.

 (Skrive noe om hvordan lyd blir hentet - Larsi)